Revised labor law gives staff on fixed-term contracts a route to job security, but some firms are already finding loopholes | The Japan Times

 Despite a substantial increase in labor costs — totaling several hundred million yen annually — Credit Saison expects the conversion to generate greater benefits through improvements in employee morale.
 “The growth of each employee is important for sustainable growth (of the company),” a company spokesman said.

-Effective in April, cosmetics and health food maker Fancl Corp. will convert some 970 fixed-term contract workers at about 200 retail outlets under direct management across Japan to indefinite-term, regular employees, under geographically confined contracts out of scope for transfers.
-The new regular employees will also benefit from increases in bonuses and paid holidays.
+Effective in April, cosmetics and health food maker Fancl Corp. will convert some 970 fixed-term contract workers at about 200 retail outlets under direct management across Japan to indefinite-term, regular employees who will also benefit from increases in bonuses and paid holidays.

 Of some 15 million fixed-term contract workers in Japan, several million will become eligible for indefinite status in April, according to the Health, Labor and Welfare Ministry.